 2 large carrots, diced

-2 stalks celery, sliced or diced
+2 sticks of celery, sliced or diced small

 1 green bell pepper, diced